tanvi-orcl/fpp-ansible/README.md

     - hostgroup: Host group to run DB operations on.
 Currently only required for PDB operations or Script Copying/Execution (other playbooks are for provisioning so use localhost).
     - additional variables: Sensitive variables (such as passwords) should be only defined at runtime, not stored in a file.
 Check out the Playbooks below for instructions on which plays require additional variables.

-### Creating a Workflow

-Creating a workflow instead of running an individual job allows you to automate a longer process.
-For example, linking together DB Home Set-Up + Database Set-Up + Scripting.
-These playbooks are individual since as a user, you might often want to set-up just a database on an existing home, but you might want to automate the initial creation.

 ## Ansible Codebase